Logiqx/gps-details/docs/devices/metasail/chipset/README.md

+Further details and investigations relating to the Qualcomm MDM9215 are on another [page](qualcomm.md).

 ### Conclusion

-I've concluded the Metasail GPS tracker uses the Telit [LE910C1](https://www.telit.com/devices/le910cx-linux/) module which is based on the Qualcomm MDM9215.
+I've concluded the Metasail GPS tracker uses the Telit [LE910C1](https://www.telit.com/devices/le910cx-linux/) module which is probably based on the Qualcomm MDM9215.

 The Qualcomm MDM9215 is actually quite an old product because it appears in a Qualcomm press releases from [Feb 2012](https://www.qualcomm.com/news/releases/2012/02/qualcomm-announces-fifth-generation-embedded-data-connectivity-reference) and [Sep 2012](https://investor.qualcomm.com/news-events/press-releases/detail/317/qualcomm-second-generation-lte-chipsets-enable-high-speed).

+It is not impossible that Telit are now using an Airoha chipset based on further [observations](telit.md).